-- a) Sex Offenses, Forcible:

-- Any sexual act6 directed against another person7,
+- O Any sexual act directed against another person,

-- without the consent of the Complainant,
+- o without the consent of the Complainant,

 - o including instances in which the Complainant is incapable of giving consent.

 - b) Sex Offenses, Non-forcible:

 - o Incest:

 - 1) Non-forcible sexual intercourse,

 - 2) between persons who are related to each other,

 - 3) within the degrees wherein marriage is prohibited by state law.

+- O Statutory Rape:

+- 1) Non-forcible sexual intercourse,

+- 2) with a person who is under the statutory age of consent of [insert age in your state].

+- 4) Dating Violence, defined as:

+- a. violence,

+- b. on the basis of sex,

+- c. committed by a person,

+- d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.